webgptorg/book/examples/50-advanced.ptbk.md

 %% 🔮 Tip: Open this on GitHub or in the VSCode website to see the Mermaid graph visually

 flowchart LR
-  subgraph "✨ Sample: Language Capabilities"
+  subgraph "✨ Example: Language Capabilities"

       direction TB